RohitYadav16-IT/LLM-for-URL-Phishing-Detection/README.md

 ## 🚀 How to Run

 - 1.)
 Extract files from original dataset.zip
 - 2.)
-Now run dataset_combining.py
+Now run dataset_combining.py to generate the combined_url_dataset.csv which will be used for model.py
 - 3.)
 Next run the model.py for feature extraction , model evaluation and generating the best_phishing_model.pkl , scaler.pkl and feature_columns.pkl
 - 4.)
 Run the app.py using the command :- streamlit run streamlit_app/app.py